A Finite Time Analysis of Two Time-Scale Actor Critic Methods: Related work

 \textbf{Analysis for actor-critic methods} The asymptotic analysis of actor-critic methods has been well established. \citet{konda2000actor} proposed the actor-critic algorithm, and established the asymptotic convergence for the two time-scale actor-critic, with TD($\lambda$) learning-based critic. \citet{bhatnagar2009natural} proved the convergence result for the original actor-critic and natural actor-critic methods. \citet{castro2010convergent} proposed a single time-scale actor-critic algorithm and proved its convergence.
+Recently, \citep{zhang2019provably} proved convergence of two time-scale off-policy actor-critic with function approximation.
 Recently, there has emerged some works concerning the finite-time behavior of actor-critic methods. \citet{yang2019global} studied the global convergence of actor-critic algorithms under the Linear Quadratic Regulator. \citet{yang2018finite} analyzed the finite-sample performance of batched actor-critic, where all samples are assumed i.i.d.\ and the critic performs several empirical risk minimization (ERM) steps. \citet{qiu2019finite} treated the actor-critic algorithms as a bilevel optimization problem and established a finite sample analysis under the ``average-reward'' setting, assuming that the actor has access to independent samples.
 Similar result has also been established by \citet{kumar2019sample}, where they considered the sample complexity for the ``decoupled'' actor-critic methods under i.i.d.\ assumption. \citet{wang2020neural} also proved the global convergence of actor-critic algorithms with both actor and critic being approximated by overparameterized neural networks.